Project

 Invalidate Install Tool session when users logout from backend

-Added by Michael Schams almost 9 years ago.
-Updated almost 9 years ago.
+Added by Michael Schams over 9 years ago.
+Updated over 9 years ago.

 Status: